ricardomartos/laranto/README.md

 ## Requirements

-In Laravel 9 using PHP 8.1 and MySQL8:
+In Laravel 9 using PHP 8.1 and MySQL8.

+#### A postman collection and environment is included with the endpoints to play arround.

+    postman/Laranto.postman_environment.json
+    postman/RESTAPI.postman_collection.json

 - ### Create a product-catalog REST api